 An excellent place to watch deer is from high ground.
 Deer are rarely attacked from above, so do not look upwards for danger.
 Climbing a tree can make an ideal spot to watch deer, and placing a plank of wood in a tree can make a perfect seat.
 Just be careful!!!

 If in a suitable area, you may be able to find a hide, such as those used for bird-watching.
-If you can, then you can always make your own hide.
+If you can, then you can always make your hide.
 Some camouflage netting, twigs, and leafy material can make an ideal hide.

 A tall, flat front with a slit and views out of the side is ideal for watching deer.
-If you use the hide more than once, it is a good idea to clear a path to the hide so that you don’t scare off the deer by treading on twigs or leaves.
+If you use the hide more than once, it is a good idea to clear a path to the hair so that you don’t scare off the deer by treading on twigs or leaves.

 If you want to attract deer closer to where you are, you can encourage them by putting out leafy twigs.
 Another great way to encourage deer to come closer is to put out a salt lick.
 You can fix this to a tree trunk to bring them closer so you can watch them easier.

 If deer come close to where you park your car, you can use your car as an ideal hide.
-Deer do not seem to be scared of cars the same way they do, which may encourage them to come closer to the car.
+Deers do not seem to be scared of cars the same way they do, which may encourage them to come closer to the car.
 A few leafy twigs or salt licks near the car could win them over.